 PhD funding opportunities are available from the Scottish Graduate School of Social Science.

-Sustainability impacts upon almost all aspects of life and graduates from the Sustainable Energy MSc pursue many different professional careers including:
+Sustainability impacts upon almost all aspects of life, and graduates from the Sustainable Development and Energy MSc pursue many different professional careers including:

 In addition to these pathways, students often go on to work with energy specific entities such as: